micropython/micropython/docs/esp32/pcnt.rst

     The callback function *handler* receives a single argument, which is the Counter object.
     All events may share the same callback or have separate callbacks.
     The callback will be disabled, when called with handler=None.
+    The event which triggers the callback can be identified with the Counter.status() method.

    -*trigger* event may be:

     - Counter.IRQ_MATCH1 triggered when the counter matches the match1 value.
-    - Counter.IRQ_MATCH2 triggered when the counter matches the match1 value.
+    - Counter.IRQ_MATCH2 triggered when the counter matches the match2 value.
     - Counter.IRQ_ZERO triggered when the counter matches the 0.

-    The default is - trigger=Counter.IRQ_MATCH1 | Counter.IRQ_MATCH1 | Counter.IRQ_ZERO.
+    The default is - trigger=Counter.IRQ_MATCH1 | Counter.IRQ_MATCH2 | Counter.IRQ_ZERO.
     The events are triggered when the counter value and match value are identical, but callbacks have always a latency.

+.. method:: Counter.status()

+   Returns the event status flags of the recent handled Encoder interrupt as a bitmap.

 .. method:: Counter.id()